Bet you didn't think you'd mourn the end of the Landing Strip.

 A little bit of bronzer on the forehead and cheekbones is helpful for everyone but when contouring came for boobs and collarbones, all the fun went out of it.

-We already face the shame of having pubic hair in the first place, have widespread adopted the removal of it and have enough massive social pressures and corrossive body expectations without having a vagina that needs faceting like a diamond.
+We already face the shame of having pubic hair in the first place, have widely adopted the removal of it and have enough massive social pressures and corrosive body expectations without having a vagina that needs faceting like a diamond.